ruangroc/ruangroc_project_migration/research_notes.md

 ## Gravity Model Notes and Resources

+  - **Need to choose to implement regression version or matrix version**
   - [Wikipedia
     page](https://en.wikipedia.org/wiki/Gravity_model_of_migration)
       - Gravity model is derived from Newton’s law of gravity and I’ve